tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

 	 - the negotiation
 ## ACT I
 - reaction, they know the mission (15 min)
-	- in media res watching the generals arival: ==An energy of nervous anticipation pervades the crowd, Sircha of [[House Follanel]] lounges in a box at the top of oldiers stand at attention in a line down the main road compensating for months of long and eventless patrol, practically gidy with the prospect of new **military** leadership, many of their eyes slide over you==
+	- in media res watching the generals arival: An energy of nervous anticipation pervades the crowd, Sircha of [[House Follanel]] lounges in a box at the top of a newly constructed amphitheater.
+With her customary wry smile she surveys her work.
+Soldiers, line the main road stand at perfect attention lining the main road compensating for months of long and eventless patrol, practically gidy with the prospect of new **military** leadership, many of their eyes slide over you
 	- one of pearls cohort wispers in her ear, conspicuously gesturing at a group, you see a bulky guy with a q embroidered abo
 		-
 	- Give a goal breakdown